 Rhubarb has a very delicate flavor that can easily be masked by the strong molasses flavor of dark sugars.
 The truth is that for most of my life, I used flavor-neutral white sugar to sweeten the filling, but in the past few years I have found that maple sugar does not overpower the taste of rhubarb either.

-or 6 cups rhubarb, fresh or frozen and 2 cups raspberries,
+- or 6 cups rhubarb, fresh or frozen and 2 cups raspberries, strawberries, or mulberries

 Combine the oatmeal, spelt, maple sugar and baking powder; stir well.
 Pour over the melted butter and mix well.
 Crumble over the fruit.
 Bake at 350°F for 60 minutes or until the fruit is soft and bubbling.
 (If you have used frozen fruit, it could take up to 90 minutes.)
 Serve warm or cool.